 Since the first pumping unit was installed on an oil well in Pennsylvania in the 1800's, the method of inspection applied to rotating and oscillating parts on beam-type pumping units has remained essentially unchanged.
-This method requires a "pumper" to apply subjective values acquired through varying experiences to determine by sight, sound and touch that a given bearing is functioning as designed.
-This imprecise method of bearing inspection is still believed adequate by many in the production end of the oil business today.
-In fairness, however, the sight-soundtouch method has served the industry quite well, since no other method could economically compete with it.
-At least not until now.
+This method required a "pumper" to apply subjective values acquired through varying experiences to determine by sight, sound and touch that a given bearing was functioning as designed.
+This imprecise method of bearing inspection is still believed adequate by some in the production end of the oil business today.
+In fairness, the sight-sound-touch method served the industry quite well at the time, since no other method could economically compete with it.

-Today, economic pressure is on the oil companies--both majors and independents-to achieve more efficient and cost effective methods of producing oil.
-This forced austerity has pushed infrared imaging, or remote sensing, to the forefront as a costeffective analytical tool in the development of predictive and preventive maintenance programs.
+Today, economic pressure is on the oil companies--both majors and independents--to achieve more efficient and cost effective methods of producing oil.
+This forced austerity has pushed infrared imaging, or remote sensing, to the forefront as a cost-effective analytical tool in the development of predictive and preventive maintenance programs.